 What is eToro and how this social trading platform works

 At first sight, eToro looks like a typical investment platform with a very attractive graphical user interface (GUI).
 In a nutshell, eToro is a regulated online broker that allows customers to trade manually, but also offers social trading features.
 This means traders with less experience can copy strategies and trades from others in real time.
 Experts can apply to become a “Popular Investor” and get an income based on the number of copiers, reputation and popularity.
 As an trader myself, I can see the benefit of using this as an extra income stream.
 As soon as they add stocks to the platform, I’ll be on there, be sure to follow!
-This feature is great for beginners because they can be profitable immediately but more importantly, they can learn how the experts are doing it.
+This feature is great for beginners because they can learn how the experts are doing it.

 If you’re not much of an expert, but you don’t consider yourself as a beginner either, you can combine manual and automatic trading by adding your favorite traders on your “Watchlist”.
 This is the way I would recommend getting the most out of eToro: by comparing my own strategies with those of the top traders.

 eToro was launched in 2007, and since then, it has become one the largest platforms in social trading, with more than 10 million users around the globe.
 With the evolving global markets, eToro changed its corporate approach to dominate the retail trading space. eToro’s first venture into social trading was in 2010 when they launched the “OpenBook” service.
 All of this with the mission of making “investment technologies (Investec) available to anyone”.
 Its services are now available in 140 countries worldwide and eToro has built a robust trading platform that does not rely on third-party software.
 All you need is either their mobile application or web-based platform, which is easier and more user-friendly than other alternatives like MetaTrader or cTrader.